justinjm/gcp-bigquery-row-level-access/README.md

 Now that our sample data is loaded in BigQuery, let's avigate to [Cloud Functions](https://console.cloud.google.com/functions) within the Google Cloud console and setup a Cloud function as follows.
 For this workflow, we will use 2nd  Gen Cloud functions.

-If you prefer to use a GUI or new to Cloud functions, skip ahead to ["Option 2 - Google Cloud Console"](#setup-google-cloud-function-option-2---google-cloud-console)
+If you prefer to use a GUI or new to Cloud functions, skip ahead to Step 6 ["Option 2 - Google Cloud Console"](#setup-google-cloud-function-option-2---google-cloud-console)

 ## Setup Google Cloud Function: Option 1 - command line